klinge/sl-webapp/README.md

 * Other: add phpcs and PHPStan och Psalm to Github commit workflow
 * Refactor: add PSR-7 request and response classes
 * Refactor: add DocBlocks for all classes
+* Refactor: add a util class for validation of user input or add a validation library like Respect och Rakit
 * Auth: replace own code with a proper Auth component.
 Maybe Comet Auth.
 Integrate with Medlem class?